 When you get into a washroom, and the first thing you see is a sparkling white bowl, you feel comfortable using the space.
 However, in most cases, especially in public toilets, you may find that the bowl has a black thing surrounding it.
 To me, it looks disgusting, and using that washroom feels so uncomfortable.
 The black thing is what we call a black ring.
-The first thing I asked myself when I saw a black circle is, what causes black Ring in Toilet bowl?
+The first thing I asked myself when I saw a black circle was, What Causes Black Ring In Toilet Bowl

-We all have a passion for using clean spaces anywhere we go, don’t you?
+We all are passionate about using clean spaces anywhere we go, don’t we?

 Therefore, anything that causes an uncomfortable environment should be eradicated.